shamasatter/HbA1c-PPG-Glucose-ML/README.md

 ## Overview

-This repository contains the thesis work on **Photoplethysmography (PPG) Signal Processing for Glucose Level Prediction** using advanced machine learning techniques combined with signal decomposition methods.
+This repository contains thesis work on **Photoplethysmography (PPG) Signal Processing for Glucose Level Prediction** using advanced machine learning techniques combined with signal decomposition methods.
 The project explores the relationship between PPG signals and blood glucose levels using Empirical Mode Decomposition (EMD) and Intrinsic Mode Functions (IMF) for feature extraction.

 ## Project Objectives